FabienRoger/Countergen/docs/index.rst

 .. note::

-   This project is under active development.
+   This project is under development.
+Please report issues in the appropriate section of the Github repository.

 Contents
 --------